hxrda/PenetrationTesting_Tunkeutumistestaus/h3-Fuzzy.md

 - `./ffuf`
 - `./ffuf |& less` Paginates the output

-Run Ffuf on the target.
+Run Ffuf on the target:
 - `./ffuf -w common.txt -u http://127.0.0.2:8000/FUZZ`
   - The command replaces `FUZZ`placeholder with each word in the common.txt dictionary and sends requests to the specified target.
   - `w` Refers to the wordlist to be used